-4 (3) If the director is licensed to practice law in 5 this state, he or she shall act and serve as hearing officer 6 when designated by the commission and shall perform such 7 duties as the regular hearing officer.

-(j) The commission may employ an assistant director 8 9 who shall perform all duties and functions which may be 10 assigned by the director or the commission.
-The assistant director, if licensed to practice law in this state, may also 11 12 be designated by the commission to sit, act, and serve as a 13 hearing officer, and when designated as a hearing officer, the assistant director may perform the same duties and functions 14 as the regular hearing officer.
-15

-16 (k) Each member of the commission shall be entitled17 to the immunity provided by Section 36-1-12.

-(1) In any action or suit brought against the members of the commission in their official capacity in a court of competent jurisdiction, to review any decision or order issued by the commission, service of process issued against the commission may be lawfully served or accepted by the director on behalf of the commission as though the members of the commission were personally served with process.

-(m) The commission may employ additional officers, including an inspection officer.
-The director, assistant director, and any other officer or employee shall be reimbursed for actual travel expenses as other state employees are paid, when approved by the chair.
+- (3) If the director is licensed to practice law in this state, he or she shall act and serve as hearing officer when designated by the commission and shall perform such duties as the regular hearing officer. - (j) The commission may employ an assistant director who shall perform all duties and functions which may be assigned by the director or the commission.
+The assistant director, if licensed to practice law in this state, may also be designated by the commission to sit, act, and serve as a hearing officer, and when designated as a hearing officer, the assistant director may perform the same duties and functions as the regular hearing officer. - (k) Each member of the commission shall be entitled to the immunity provided by Section 36-1-12. - (1) In any action or suit brought against the members of the commission in their official capacity in a court of competent jurisdiction, to review any decision or order issued by the commission, service of process issued against the commission may be lawfully served or accepted by the director on behalf of the commission as though the members of the commission were personally served with process. - (m) The commission may employ additional officers, including an inspection officer.
+The director, assistant director, and any other officer or employee shall be

-(n) The commission shall retain legal counsel familiar with the requirements of this chapter and medical cannabis licensing and best practices in other states in order to assist the commission and staff with establishing a functional program and achieving compliance with applicable laws.

-9 (o) All employees of the commission shall not be 10 subject to the state Merit System Act.

-(p) The commission shall be subject to the AlabamaAdministrative Procedure Act.
+- reimbursed for actual travel expenses as other state employees are paid, when approved by the chair. - (n) The commission shall retain legal counsel familiar with the requirements of this chapter and medical cannabis licensing and best practices in other states in order to assist the commission and staff with establishing a functional program and achieving compliance with applicable laws. - (o) All employees of the commission shall not be subject to the state Merit System Act. - (p) The commission shall be subject to the Alabama Administrative Procedure Act.

-14 (a) A member of the commission and any individual 15 employed by the commission may not have any interest, financial or otherwise, either direct or indirect, in any 16 licensee.
-In addition, a member or employee of the commission 17 18 may not have any family member who is employed by any dispensary, cultivator, or manufacturer or who holds any 19 20 cannabis license in this state.
-A member or employee of the 21 commission or his or her family member may not have an 22 interest of any kind in any building, fixture, or premises 23 occupied by any person licensed under this chapter; and may 24 not own any stock or have any interest of any kind, direct or 25 indirect, pecuniary or otherwise, by a loan, mortgage, gift, 26 or guarantee of payment of a loan, in any dispensary, 27 cultivator, or manufacturer licensed under this chapter.
+employed by the commission may not have any interest, financial or otherwise, either direct or indirect, in any licensee.
+In addition, a member or employee of the commission may not have any family member who is employed by any dispensary, cultivator, or manufacturer or who holds any cannabis license in this state.
+A member or employee of the commission or his or her family member may not have an interest of any kind in any building, fixture, or premises occupied by any person licensed under this chapter; and may not own any stock or have any interest of any kind, direct or indirect, pecuniary or otherwise, by a loan, mortgage, gift, or guarantee of payment of a loan, in any dispensary, cultivator, or manufacturer licensed under this chapter.

-1 (b) A member or employee of the commission may not 2 accept any gift, favor, merchandise, donation, contribution, 3 or any article or thing of value, from any person licensed 4 under this chapter.

-5 (c) Any individual violating this section shall be 6 terminated from employment or position, and as a consequence, 7 the individual shall forfeit any pay or compensation which 8 might be due.

-9 (d) For purposes of this section, family member 10 includes a spouse, child, parent, or sibling, by blood or 11 marriage.

-12 (e) In addition to any violation of Chapter 25 of 13 Title 36, a violation of this section is a Class C 14 misdemeanor.
+- (b) A member or employee of the commission may not accept any gift, favor, merchandise, donation, contribution, or any article or thing of value, from any person licensed under this chapter. - (c) Any individual violating this section shall be terminated from employment or position, and as a consequence, the individual shall forfeit any pay or compensation which might be due. - (d) For purposes of this section, family member includes a spouse, child, parent, or sibling, by blood or marriage. - (e) In addition to any violation of Chapter 25 of Title 36, a violation of this section is a Class C misdemeanor.

-(a) The Alabama Medical Cannabis Commission shall implement this chapter by making medical cannabis derived from cannabis grown in Alabama available to registered qualified patients and by licensing facilities that process, transport, test, or dispense medical cannabis.

-(b) The commission shall administer and enforce thischapter and all rules adopted pursuant to this chapter.
+- (a) The Alabama Medical Cannabis Commission shall implement this chapter by making medical cannabis derived from cannabis grown in Alabama available to registered qualified patients and by licensing facilities that process, transport, test, or dispense medical cannabis. - (b) The commission shall administer and enforce this chapter and all rules adopted pursuant to this chapter.